BlackSoi1/code_preview/readme.md

-Download and install the postgresql from the official website: https://www.postgresql.org/download/ Download the pgAdmin4 from the official website: https://www.pgadmin.org/download/ (Recommended to monitor the database) In pgADmin4/terminal create a new database you prefer Construct the database by run the following command (You can find PostgreSQL version database in the data_preview folder):
+Download and install the postgresql from the official website: https://www.postgresql.org/download/ Download the pgAdmin4 from the official website: https://www.pgadmin.org/download/ (Recommended to monitor the database) In pgADmin4/terminal create a new database you prefer Construct the database by run the following command (You can find PostgreSQL & Pandas version database in the HF dataset):
 ```bash
 psql -U USERNAME -d DB_NAME -f postgresql_db.sql
 ```